What to expect at our dances

 The CDK dances at the Oshtemo Grange are a social occasion.
 Our goal is friendly interaction with other nice folks having fun with music and movement, not dance perfection.

-Individuals, couples, and groups are all welcome, including children old enough to follow directions.
+Individuals of all genders, couples, and groups are all welcome, including children old enough to follow directions

 We have live music at most of our dances, with both local and traveling bands.